Skip to main content

 upload_project_wiki_attachment

-Upload a file attachment to a GitLab project wiki using project ID, file path, content, and branch.
+Upload a file attachment to a GitLab project wiki by specifying the project, file path, content, and branch.

 Instructions